AtheMathmo/AtheMathmo.github.io/_drafts/transposing.md

 Now at this point I should say that I was a little concerned.
 I came into this with very little background knowledge and it seemed iffy to me that my implementation was still so much slower than the out-of-place transposition.
 I figured the time taken to allocate those large chunks of memory should add up.
-It turns out this isn't totally unexpected - inplace transposition is just a more expensive operation.
+It turns out this isn't totally unexpected - in-place transposition is just a more expensive operation.
 Fortunately I can close the gap on square matrices by implementing a simple `ptr::swap` algorithm:

 ```